CasmirO-Source/COVID-19-Sequence-Tracking/README.md

 Unique ID Origin(IOT): ID456, Unique ID Target(AGO): ID123, Distance: 0.125

 # Why This Matters for Bioinformatics?
 This script is an example of sequence analysis, which is super important in bioinformatics for studying virus evolution, tracking outbreaks, or comparing genomes.
 I built it to practice handling sequence data and calculating distances, which are key skills for genomic research.
-I’m eager to learn more advanced tools like BLAST or Biopython during my MSc to tackle bigger datasets!
+I’m eager to learn more advanced tools like BLAST or Biopython during my MSc to tackle bigger datasets.

 # Limitations